pevey/medusa-plugin-blog/README.md

 - Posts can be tagged with products, collections, and/or custom tag values.
 - Posts can be queried by tag, category, product, or collection.

-**This plugin is under development and should be considered experimental.**

 ## Installation

 ```bash